Splines/eslint-plugin-erb/README.md

 <details>
 <summary>Legacy: you can still use the old `.eslintrc.js` format</summary>

-You can extend the `plugin:erb/recommended-legacy` config that will enable the ERB processor on all `.js.erb` files. **Note that instead of "plugin:erb/recommended", you now have to use "plugin:erb/recommended-legacy"**.
+You can extend the `plugin:erb/recommended-legacy` config that will enable the ERB processor on all `.js.erb` files.

 ```js
 // .eslintrc.js